gulfiliz/gulfiliz.github.io/_posts/2025-07-31-erotapokriseis-vii.md

 Edit August 4, 2025 : Loyalty, honestly.
 Not the loud kind, just people who remember what you did for them and don't disappear when it stops being convenient.
 I can forgive almost anything except ingratitude.
 Everything else I value probably comes back to that.

 ---

+**9) Q:** If I’m ever in Dallas, can I take you out?

+**A:** What makes you think I’m available?

+---

+**10) Q:** I’ve been reading your work since your Medium days.
+Why did you stop posting there?
+I still go back and read some of your old pieces sometimes.
+You had so many readers there.
+Where did you go?

+**A:** Thanks so much!
+Ever since Medium became more tied to paid reading, I no longer felt very comfortable writing there.
+I could never ask people to pay just to read my thoughts.
+That would not feel very Filiz of me.
+My purpose in writing has always been to share.
+There is a Turkish saying: tebdili mekânda ferahlık vardır.
+I wish I could translate it properly for you, but it means something like, “a change of place brings relief.”
+So perhaps I did not disappear.
+I just changed places.
+With love. :)

+And thank you so much for following my journey on different platforms.

+---